RobotDiffuse: Diffusion-Based Motion Planning for Redundant Manipulators with the ROP Obstacle Avoidance Dataset: Conclusion

 In this work, we introduced RobotDiffuse, a diffusion-based motion planning approach for redundant manipulators that addresses the challenges of high-dimensional motion planning.
 By integrating physical constraints through a point cloud encoder and using an encoder-only transformer to capture temporal dependencies, RobotDiffuse enhances both the efficiency and stability of motion planning.
 Our approach not only overcomes the computational inefficiencies of traditional sampling-based methods but also improves the coherence and quality of the generated trajectories.
 The proposed method was validated using a complex simulation environment and a large-scale dataset, showing promising results in terms of feasibility and performance.
 These findings suggest that diffusion models hold significant potential for advancing motion planning tasks, especially in dynamic and complex environments.
-Future work will focus on further improving the scalability and robustness of the model for real-world applications.
+In addition, we have created and publicly released a trajectory optimization dataset for non-desktop scenarios.
+We hope this resource will support and inspire further research in the field.
+In future work, we plan to explore the application of fast diffusion methods to enhance the efficiency of motion planning.
+Additionally, we aim to validate our approach on real manipulators with varying numbers of joints to further assess its practicality and robustness.